 PIC is an unprecedented partnership between a group of Indigenous Australians and PwC, one of the world's largest professional services firms.
 Our aim is to help create positive change by providing trusted professional services and advice to government, corporate and community clients on Indigenous matters.

-We are an Indigenous business - PIC is majority owned, led and staffed by Indigenous Australians.
-PIC has an Indigenous Chief Executive Officer and Chief Operating Officer, and the majority of our National Executive and Board are Indigenous.
-Our Indigenous owners have a 51% share in PIC, and PwC Australia owns the remaining 49%.
-We are not a new service offering for PwC Australia – we are a separate member firm in the PwC global network.
+PIC is an Indigenous business which maintains a majority owned, led and staffed Indigenous operation.
+Our Indigenous owners and co-CEOs, Jodie Sizer and Gavin Brown, have a 51% share in PIC and PwC Australia owns the remaining 49%.
+We are a separate member firm in the PwC global network.

 Real and lasting change happens when it's created by Indigenous people, not for Indigenous people.
 That's why Indigenous ownership, management and delivery is such a fundamental ingredient of the PIC business.
 By combining our understanding of cultural, commercial, and community realities with the significant capabilities of the PwC network, PIC is in an ideal position to help facilitate this positive change.